 Services that are covered for you What you must pay when you get these services in-network What you must pay when you get these services out-of-network Services with an asterisk do not apply to your in- network or combined out-o f-pocket maximum.
+Note: If you need non-hospice care (care that is not related to your terminal prognosis), you should contact us to arrange the services.
 Our plan covers hospice consultation services (one time only) for a terminally ill person who hasn't elected the hospice benefit.
-Immunizations Covered Medicare Part B services include: • Pneumonia vaccine • Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary • Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B • COVID-19 vaccine • Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
+Immunizations Covered Medicare Part B services include: Pneumonia vaccine Flu shots, once each flu season in the fall and winter, with additional flu shots if medically necessary Hepatitis B vaccine if you are at high or intermediate risk of getting Hepatitis B COVID-19 vaccine Other vaccines if you are at risk and they meet Medicare Part B coverage rules We also cover some vaccines under our Part D prescription drug benefit.
 There is no coinsurance, copayment, or deductible for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
 20% coinsurance for all other vaccines covered under Medicare Part B. 0% coinsurance for the pneumonia, influenza, Hepatitis B, and COVID-19 vaccines.
-40% coinsurance for all other vaccines covered under Medicare Part B. Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
+50% coinsurance for all other vaccines covered under Medicare Part B. Inpatient hospital care Includes inpatient acute, inpatient rehabilitation, long-term care hospitals and other types of inpatient hospital services.
 Inpatient hospital care starts the day you are formally admitted to the hospital with a doctor's order.
 The day before you are discharged is your last inpatient day.
 Days covered: There is no limit to the number of days covered by our plan.
 Cost-sharing is not charged on the day of discharge.
-Covered services include but are not limited to: • Semi-private room (or a private room if medically necessary) • Meals including special diets • Regular nursing services • Costs of special care units (such as \$315 per day, days 1-6; \$0 per day, days 7-90; \$0 copay for additional days for each medically necessary covered inpatient stay.
+Covered services include but are not limited to: • Semi-private room (or a private room if medically necessary) \$285 per day, days 1-7; \$0 per day, days 8-90; \$0 copay for additional days for each medically necessary covered inpatient stay.
 Cost-sharing is charged for each medically necessary covered inpatient stay.
 Your inpatient benefits will begin on day one each time you are admitted within or to a specific facility type.
-A transfer within or to a facility including Inpatient Rehabilitation facilities, 40% per stay for each medically necessary covered inpatient stay.
+A 50% per stay for each medically necessary covered inpatient stay.
 Cost-sharing is charged for each medically necessary covered inpatient stay.
 Your inpatient benefits will begin on day one each time you are admitted within or to a specific facility type.
-A transfer within or to a facility including Inpatient Rehabilitation facilities, Long Term Acute Care (LTAC) facilities, Inpatient Acute Care facilities, and

-Services that are covered for you
+A transfer within or to a facility including Inpatient Rehabilitation facilities, when you get these Services that are covered for you services in-network